LucsKendi/LucsKendi/README.md

 ## 👋🏻 I'm Lucas Kendi,
 ### and you can call me Kendi.
-I'm a human resources technician, currently aiming to develop programming skills (frontend focus) and build my way into the tech world.
+I'm a human resources technician, currently aiming to develop programming skills (frontend focus) and build my way into the awesome tech world.

 🌱 Currently struggling with: procrastination, following my schedule and learning how to learn.